ChainSafe/game-docs-v2/docs/v2/6_erc20-interactions.md

 ### Symbol {#symbol}

-Returns the symbol of the token.
-E.g. USDC.
+Returns the symbol of the token, e.g. "USDC".

 ```csharp
 using UnityEngine;